PinguinoIDE/pinguinoide.github.io/site/language-reference/1wire.md

 ## 1wire.readbit()

-The `1wire.readbit()` function reads a bit from the one-wire bus and return it.
+The `1wire.readbit()` function reads a bit from the one-wire bus and returns it.

 ### Syntax